Countries: home page

 • Make sure that you urinate enough.
 This is the best indicator for dehydration.
 Diarrhea is an important cause for dehydration.
 A package of Oral Rehydration System (ORS) can create miracles.
 If you suffer from dry eyes during your flight, bring some cucumber slices and put them on your eyes, or you can buy sleeping glasses/eye mask.

-4. Sun allergies & Sun buns
+4. Sun allergies & Sunburns

-• Nauseous / throwing up
+• Symptoms: Headaches, dehydration, Nauseous / throwing up

-• Get the person out of the sun
+• Treatment: Get the person out of the sun, cool them dow, drink a lot, or use ORS.

 6. Food

-• Do not eat vegetables or fruits that are not washed.
-You might come across it during your journey.
-You might consider the possibility of becoming a vegetarian or being very selective with where, when and what kind of meat you eat.
+• You might consider the possibility of becoming a vegetarian or being very selective with where, when and what kind of meat you eat.

 • Make sure that you always have enough food when you are traveling (it can happen that during a slow bus ride, slow boot ride, closed shops or restaurants you find yourself short of food or drinks).

-7. Drinking water & water purification
+7. Drinking water and water purification

 • Purifying water has become less and less necessary.
 Even in the most remote areas, you can buy bottled water.
 They might not be cheap but water is some that you do not economize, especially in tropical areas, drinking water is very essential.